 In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842), which requires the recognition of a "right to use" asset and a lease liability, initially measured at the present value of the lease payments, on all of the Organization's lease obligations.
 This ASU is effective for fiscal years beginning after December 15, 2021 (that is for fiscal year 2023).
-Although the full impact of this new guidance on the School's financial statements has not yet been determined, the future adoption of this guidance will require the School to record assets and liabilities on its statement of financial position relating to facility and other leases currently being accounted for as operating leases, as applicable.
+ASU 2016-02 requires the School to record assets and liabilities on its statement of financial position relating to facility and other leases currently being accounted for as operating leases, as applicable.
 Management does not expect this ASU to have a significant impact on the School financial statements.
+The adoption of ASU 2016-02 did not have a material impact on the School.